-- You must be matriculated. - You must be registered in credit-bearing courses. - Full-time students must complete 12 or more credits in one semester. - Part-time students must complete 12 or more credits in two consecutive semesters. - Only passing earned grades (A, B, C and D) in credit-bearing courses are counted for eligibility.
+- You must be matriculated. - You must be registered full time in credit-bearing courses. - Full-time students must complete 14 or more credits in one semester. - Only passing earned grades (A, B, C and D) in credit-bearing courses are counted for eligibility.